karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

 <details>
     <summary><u>The Intelligent Investor by Benjamin Graham</u></summary>

-    <p>A classic must-read for both beginners and the experienced investors. </p></details>
+    <p> A classic must-read for both beginners and the experienced investors. </p></details>

 <details>
     <summary><u>The Bogleheads Guide to Investing</u></summary>

-    <p>An informative investing guide worth revisiting once in a while.</p></details>
+    <p> Bogleheads are all about a set of simple yet effective investment principles (see their <a href="https://www.bogleheads.org/wiki/Bogleheads%C2%AE_investment_philosophy">investment philosophy</a>).
+This is an informative investing guide worth revisiting once in a while, especially when DCA with Index funds feels boring.
+The subtle art of investing, it turns out, finds beauty in the bland.</p></details>

 <details>
     <summary><u>The Geometry of Wealth by Brian Portnoy</u></summary>

-    <p> What I like about this book is its treatment of wealth as a holistic entity comprising of not just money and investing, but also of our health, relationships and the overall happiness. </p></details>
+    <p> What I love about this book is its holistic treatment of wealth as not just of money and investing, but also of our health, relationships and through the lens of our overall wellbeing.
+Sometimes when life feels like a unidimensional race, this perspective is important to be able to appreciate the other aspects of wealth that we usually take for granted.</p></details>

 <details>
     <summary><u>One up on the Wall Street by Peter Lynch</u></summary>

-    <p>This is a quick read that helped me some tips on how to go about seeking the companies to invest in and looking for trends in prospering businesses.</p></details>
+    <p>This is a quick read that helped me with useful tips on how to go about seeking the companies for investing and looking for trends in prospering businesses.</p></details>

 <details>
     <summary><u>The Almanack of Naval Ravikant</u></summary>

-    <p> Naval is a modern day spiritual guru to all the tech bros.
+    <p> Naval is sort of a modern day spiritual guru for the people in tech.
 A compilation of Naval's tweets, this is a small book filled with rich and dense quotes. </p></details>

 <details>
     <summary><u>Poor Charlie's Almanack</u></summary>

-    <p>A collection of Charlie Munger's wisdom snippets, need I say more?</p></details>
+    <p> A collection of the great Charlie Munger's wisdom snippets, need I say more?</p></details>

 <details>
     <summary><u>Zero to One</u></summary>

-    <p>No other book had as many fascinating ideas at the intersection of startups, truth-seeking and the nature of innovation as much as this one.
+    <p> The entire book revolves around the fascinating question of "What important truth do very few people agree with you on?".
+Little did I imagine this'd help me connect dots between the seemingly-distant pursuits of truth-seeking and running startups.
+No other book had as many fascinating ideas at the intersection of startups, truth-seeking and the nature of innovation as this one.
+Some are original, others are contrarian and some others are straightout nonsensical, but almost all of have certainly been thought-provoking.
 I will be revisiting this again and again in the future.</p></details>

 <br>